DSoftTechnology/ADS-FDA-Pool3/README.md

 * Docker (http://docker.com)
 * Nginx (http://nginx.org)

 DSoft Technology hosted our prototype website on Azure, a IaaS / PaaS.
-The prototype was developed in Mono v4.0.3, an open source development platform based on the .Net framework that allows developers to build Linux and cross-platform applications.
-Websites built with Mono can be run with a variety of webservers, but for this prototyp, Nginx and FastCGI Mono Server where used.
+Prototype was developed in Mono v4.0.3, an open source development platform based on the .Net framework that allows developers to build Linux and cross-platform applications.
+Websites built with Mono can be run with a variety of webservers, but for this prototype, Nginx and FastCGI Mono Server where used.